InfTkm/ethereum-lab1/README.md

      In your own words, describe what happens on the client.

-     In your own words, describe the last log on Ganache.
+     In your own words, describe the most recent activities on the Ganache Logs user interface.

  9)  Send a single request to withdraw 0.1 eth from the contract.